Ellena-F/Morse-code-decoder/README.md

 # Morse-code-decoder
-This project helps to decode morse code and count the frequency of the occurence of each characters.
+This project decode morse code and analyse the frequency of the occurence of character, word and type of english sentence.
 Please see user document for assistance.